apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 12. **TApplicationException: get_next failed: out of sequence response: expected 4 but got 3**

-If it occurs  occasionally, it may be that the current connector version is incompatible with the Flink version.
-You can upgrade the Flink version or use a lower version of the connector.
+This is due to concurrency bugs in the Thrift.
+It is recommended that you use the latest connector and compatible Flink version possible.

 13. **DorisRuntimeException: Fail to abort transaction 26153 with url http://192.168.0.1:8040/api/table_name/_stream_load_2pc**